macnick/100-days-of-code/log.md

 # 100 Days Of Code - Log

+## Day 55: November 5, 2018

+**Today's Progress**: #R3D55 Our team got an amazing 2nd second place in FCC Online Hackathon!
+Big thanks to all team members.
+No resting thoough.
+JS practice today with kata:"Deodorant Evaporator", "Enumerable Magic #5- True for Just One?" & "Gematria for all" #Codewars #100DaysOfCode #javascript.

+**Thoughts:** Rank 2,833 @ Codewars - 3 hours of study

 ## Day 54: November 4, 2018

 **Today's Progress**: #R3D54 2nd day in FCC Online Hackathon.
 Everything went almost as planned.
 Learning new APIs from Netlify, FaunaDB and Fromspree.
 No JS practice today at #Codewars #100DaysOfCode #javascript.

 **Thoughts:** Rank 2,873 @ Codewars - 0 hours of study

 ## Day 53: November 3, 2018

 **Today's Progress**: #R3D53 Participating to FCC Online Hackathon.
 Having some trouble finding a team with an interesting project.
 JS practice kata: "Adding useful functional functionality to JavaScript", "Flatten" & "Exes and Ohs" #Codewars #100DaysOfCode #javascript